lukibahr/stars/README.md

 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [weaveworks/awesome-gitops](https://github.com/weaveworks/awesome-gitops) - A curated list for awesome GitOps resources
 - [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
-- [kelseyhightower/kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - Bootstrap Kubernetes the hard way on Google Cloud Platform.
+- [kelseyhightower/kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - Bootstrap Kubernetes the hard way.
 No scripts.
 - [a8m/golang-cheat-sheet](https://github.com/a8m/golang-cheat-sheet) - An overview of Go syntax and features.

 ## PowerShell